Welcome to the foundational mechanics of Actions in Cybercore.

 Examples of special actions include:

-There are no standard opportunity attacks in Cybercore triggered by movement or otherwise.
-Though you may get a Feature that gives you one.
+There are no standard opportunity attacks in or reactions Cybercore triggered by movement or otherwise.

-Triggered by specific events, reactions allow for immediate responses, such as counterattacking when an enemy misses you or activating a shield to block incoming fire.
-A reaction triggers in response to an someone elses Action and occurs just prior to the Action occurring, in some cases nullifying or applying some kind of penalty to the Action.
+Triggered by specific events, Heroic Reactions allow for immediate responses, such as counterattacking when an enemy misses you or activating a shield to block incoming fire.
+A Heroic Reaction triggers in response to an someone elses Action and, just like Heroic Actions can interrupt the triggering Action, in some cases nullifying or applying a penalty to the Action.

 Granted by abilities, Skill Tricks or Equipment, these actions offer additional flexibility, allowing for extra movement or an extra Action that can only be applied to a specific Maneuver.